 Here are four ways to start breaking free from emotional eating:

 Writing down what you eat is usually recommended to keep track of what you're eating, but it can also be helpful in determining why you're eating.
 Write down everything you eat during the day, but also record how you feel when you're eating it.
 You may find ties between what you're eating and why.

-If you’re tempted to eat, give yourself 20 minutes to think about what’s bothering you.
+If you're tempted to eat, give yourself 20 minutes to think about what's bothering you.
 Are you really hungry, or are you just using food as a comfort for a bigger situation?
-If you discover that you’re still hungry, grab a snack, but you might find that those 20 minutes give you the time you need to figure out what’s really wrong and address that, instead.
+Can you do something else to distract yourself for a few minutes?
+If you discover that you're still hungry, grab a snack, but you might find that those 20 minutes give you the time you need to figure out what's really wrong and address that, instead.

 If you know you're likely to turn to popcorn, chips or chocolate after a hard day, keep it out of the house or away from your desk.
 Instead, have healthier options like fruits, veggies and yogurt so you won't binge on high-calorie goodies.

-Follow these tips, says Dr. Mechanick, and you should be able to change your emotional eating habit.
+Follow these tips, says Dr. Mechanick, and you should be able to break free from your emotional eating habit.

 "Food is an easy distraction," he explains.
 "But it won't solve a problem, and it can become an unhealthy attachment if you continue to turn to it.
 Using coping skills can help you better understand when you're hungry and when you're really just upset."